SamBrishes/razr/docs/@get.md

 ===================

 The get function allows you to receive a global variable and use it within block-scoped context, without changing the outer-scoped version.
-You can also map the variable to another one, using the syntax `@get( $variable AS $var )`.
+Using the `AS` statement you can also map the outer scoped variable to a local scoped one, as shown on the second example.
+Of course the new assigned variable is not available on the ouside scope.

 Example